 I think you’re all from Milan.
 I’ve watched an old movie about Virus Squat, which I guess was a very important place for the development of political punk in the 80’s, can you talk a bit about the history of punk-rock in Milan?
 Do you live in a squat and what’s the situation with the autonomous spaces in Italy?

-Virus was the first real anarchist squat in Milan, in the 80s the most important bands were Wretched, Rappresaglia and Crash Box.
-Wretched were the one of the first important anarchopunk band with a unique sound like the first Discharge, Disorder and the dark atmosphere of Amebix and Antisect.
+Virus was the first real anarchist squat in Milan, in the 80’s the most important bands were Wretched, Rappresaglia and Crash Box.
+Wretched were one of the first important anarchopunk bands with a unique sound like the early Discharge, Disorder and the dark atmosphere of Amebix and Antisect.
 Crashbox were influenced by the fastest American hardcore.
 Rappresaglia were a punk rock band that reminded English bands like Blitz, Angelic Upstarts and Lurkers.
 After a dark period between the end of the 80’s and the beginning of the 90’s punk scene was born again.
 In the 90’s a lot of new bands founded following the melodic punk from California.
 They tried to enter in the main stream music scene but without success.
 Most of these bands do not exist any more and the DIY of 00’s has become stronger and aware.
 Now squatting is quite strong in Milan although the repression is strong too.

 We are very near at Villa Vegan squat and Telos squat in the north of the city: we often play there and we think that they are the best places for our music.